Skip to content

 Assignment 3

-The assignment essentially involves combining Lab 1 and Lab 2, such that the data can be streamed from RealTerm to the C code running on ARM Cortex A53, the processing is done in hardware using the coprocessor, and the results are sent back to RealTerm.
-You can optionally do the processing in software (C) and compare the results, but the results have to be sent back to the console.
+The assignment essentially involves combining Lab 1 and Lab 2, such that the data is streamed from the serial terminal (e.g., RealTerm) to the C code running on ARM Cortex A53, matrix multiplication is performed, and the results are sent back to the serial terminal.

 Please follow the following procedure.